minhchienwikipedia/get-pr-info/README.md

 # get-pr-info

-A GitHub Action that get commits in current pull-request
+A GitHub Action that help you get commits, branch name, latest commit message in current pull-request

 ## Usage
 Add .github/workflows/action.yml with the following: